top of page

 someone solves technical problems

-You don’t just grow next to one another —
+You do not only grow next to one another —

 you grow with one another.